marinehadd/aws-cloudops-networking/content/Day 1 - Networking foundations/OSI Model.md

 <img src='/images/osi-model-7-layers.png' width='500px'>

 Each layer has a meaning in networking.
-We will not cover the layers in dept, but you can read more about in the [Further Reading](/further_reading.html) section.
+We will not cover the layers in depth, but you can read more about in the [Further Reading](/further_reading.html) section.

 Networking is based on the OSI model, it is a bit like the layers of a cake, often referred as L1, L2, L3, etc..